YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -file and -region
 ~~~~~~~~~~~~~~~~~

 Use these qualifiers in the same manner that you would use them for a MUPIP SET.
-For more information refer to `Chapter 5: “Database Management Tool” <dbmgmt.html>`_.
+For more information refer to `Chapter 5: "Database Management Tool" <dbmgmt.html>`_.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -replication=replication-state